-Rutgers School of Social Work's Center on Violence Against Women and Children (VAWC) has begun offering its Violence Against Women Professional Certificate Program online allowing professionals access to critical training amidst the pandemic.
+Rutgers School of Social Work's Center for Research on Ending Violence (REV) has begun offering its Violence Against Women Professional Certificate Program online allowing professionals access to critical training amidst the pandemic.

 The Violence Against Women Professional Certificate program will enhance the skills of those eager to expand their knowledge of issues surrounding interpersonal violence during a time when domestic violence is spiking.